-- impacts of interconnecting the new generator to the transmission system and - impacts of using the transmission system to deliver power from the new generator.
+impacts of interconnecting the new generator to the transmission system and impacts of using the transmission system to deliver power from the new generator.

-Per the Midwest ISO Revised Attachment X process, a generator interconnection study is usually performed in three stages: Interconnection Feasibility Study (Application Review Phase), Interconnection System Impact Study (System Planning and Analysis and/or Definitive Planning Phase), and an Interconnection Facilities Study (Definitive Planning Phase)
+Per the MISO Revised Attachment X process, a generator interconnection study is usually performed in three stages: Interconnection Feasibility Study (Application Review Phase), Interconnection System Impact Study (System Planning and Analysis and/or Definitive Planning Phase), and an Interconnection Facilities Study (Definitive Planning Phase).

 The Interconnection Feasibility Study includes a determination of thermal overload or voltage level impacts created by the new generator.
-This study process is performed by MISO approximately five to six times per calendar year and provides a qualitative screen of the affected facilities, indicating if there is ample capacity on the system to support the new interconnection.
-Depending on the results of the study, the request may either enter into the Definitive Planning Phase (DPP), System Planning and Analysis Phase (SPA) or Customer Not Ready Phase of the System Impact study.
+This study process is performed by MISO approximately five to seven times per calendar year and provides a qualitative screen of the affected facilities, indicating if there is ample capacity on the system to support the new interconnection, and is a factor in determining the deposit required to enter the Definitive Planning Phase (DPP).
+The Interconnection Customer may then elect to enter into the DPP or the System Planning and Analysis Phase (SPA) to have a System Impact study performed.